tensorflow/docs/site/en/api_docs/python/tf/keras/callbacks/EarlyStopping.md

         monitored has stopped increasing; in `auto`
         mode, the direction is automatically inferred
         from the name of the monitored quantity.
+* <b>`baseline`</b>: baseline value for the monitored quantity.
+        Training will stop if the model doesn't show improvement over the baseline.

 ## Methods